 In accordance with its objectives, the Society organises events including a summer programme of visits to places of archaeological and historical interest, the first such recorded outing being to Little Island on Whit Monday, 1914 by waggonette (during World War II, members travelled by bicycle).
 There is also a winter series of lectures which are open to the public, free of charge.

 Despite its commitment to the study of Cork’s past, the Society has always recognised the need to change.
 In 1989, for instance, it altered its status to that of a company limited by guarantee.
 Latterly, it has used modern technology to further its aims with the first volume of the Journal (1892) being published on CD-ROM as a Millennium project.
 It has just begun the digitisation of its back journals; the content of which, in accordance with the Society’s public service ethos, will be accessible online free of charge.

 The Society in furtherance of its commitment to the study of local history and archaeology has also recently established a scheme of research grants to support small projects involving archaeological or historical research.

 That the Society has survived two world wars, the War of Independence, the Civil War and many other less dramatic difficulties, is due to the support of its members and the entirely voluntary work of its members, Presidents, Council and Honorary Officers.
 It has also benefited greatly from its long-established links with civic and scholarly institutions of Cork.
 Dating back to the time of Queen’s College, Cork, the Society has had links with members of the staff of UCC, particularly, but not only, in the Departments of Archaeology, History and Irish.
-It also receives an annual grant from Cork City Council.
+Currently, it also receives an annual grant from Cork City Council.

 Current Membership of Council (Directors/ Charity Trustees) (2021-22)